Akash Banerjee

 About Me

-I'm a compiler engineer at AMD, UK.
-Currently part of the HPC compiler team for the Frontier supercomputing project, where I work on the new llvm‑flang driver for Fortran and device code offloading support for the OpenMP dialect in MLIR.
+I am a compiler engineer at AMD, UK, currently part of the HPC compiler team for the Frontier supercomputing project.
+I work on the new llvm‑flang driver for Fortran and on device code offloading support for the OpenMP dialect in MLIR.

-When I’m not coding you can find me losing games in DOTA 2, staring at my fish tanks or giving pats to Simba (OTRB).
-I’m also learning to use a camera 🙂
+When I’m not coding, you can find me losing at DOTA 2, staring at my fish tanks, or giving pats to Simba (OTRB).
+I’m also learning photography 🙂

 Skills